mikehdt/aws-foundry-ssl/README.md

 ## Running the Server on a Schedule

 If you don't have a need for your Foundry server to run 24/7, **AWS Systems Manager** lets you configure a simple schedule to start and stop your EC2 Foundry instance and save on hosting costs.
+Note: AWS change the interface for this semi-regularly, but hopefully the concepts should still hold.

 1. From the AWS Console, navigate to `Systems Manager` and then look under the Change Management Tools heading
 2. Then,